eastmallingresearch/Shotgun_metagenomics/README.md

 ## Assembly
 metaspades and megahit are two decent options
-Current version of MetaSPAdes
+Current version of MetaSPAdes can only assemble a single sample - pity as it produces slightly better assemblies than megahit.

-## Taxonomy assignment
-Metakallisto/kracken/centrifuge?
+Megahit uses a lot less (~1/4) memory than MetaSPAdes

 ### Binning

 #### Functional bins

 #### Genomic bins

+##### Taxonomy assignment
+Metakallisto/kracken/centrifuge?